Roman Coins of Nisibisa mini-theme.

 (Autokrater Caesar Marcus Julius Philippus Sebastos)

-Bust left, radiate, with spear [weak] and shield
+Bust left, radiate, with spear forward [weak] and shield

 Rev: IOY CЄΠ KOΛΩ NЄCIBI MHT,